vickruto/reidhub/docs/output-dataset-readmes/gzgc.md

 It includes individual IDs for both species, with bounding boxes, metadata such as viewpoint, species, ID; and resized images (≤3000 px).

-The IDs were assigned using the HotSpotter algorithm [(Crall et al. 2013)] by visually matching the stripes and spots as seen on the body of the animal.
+The IDs were assigned using the HotSpotter algorithm, [Crall et al. 2013](https://ieeexplore.ieee.org/abstract/document/6475023) by visually matching the stripes and spots as seen on the body of the animal.

 ---

-## ⚠️ Notes
+## ⚠️ Usage Notes

 <p align="center">
   <img src="../assets/content_Under-Construction-Free-Download-PNG.png" alt="In development" width="120"/>